Linkin01/dx11-gpu-culling/README.md

 - Check Windows Event Viewer for crash details
 - Use DirectX Control Panel for debugging (if DirectX SDK installed)

+**Graphics Debugging:**
+- Tested and compatible with **NVIDIA Nsight Graphics 2025** for GPU debugging and profiling
+- DirectX 11 API calls can be captured and analyzed for performance optimization

 ## 🧪 Architecture

 ### Core Components